joshtynjala/robotlegs-framework-starling/README.md

 ## Credits

 Based on the hard work of the original Robotlegs contributors.
 Ported to Starling by [Josh Tynjala](http://twitter.com/joshtynjala), creator of the [Feathers](http://feathersui.com/) open source user interface components for Starling.

+## Examples

+* [feathers-weather](https://github.com/joshtynjala/feathers-weather) is a mobile app built with Starling, Feathers, and Robotlegs that uses weather and location APIs from Yahoo.